Photo of Kate Mitchell-Tombras

 Kate Mitchell-Tombras

-From 2010-2014, Kate was a trial attorney in the Antitrust Division at the U.S. Department of Justice.
-While at the Antitrust Division, Kate successfully represented the United States at trial in its challenge of a conspiracy concerning the pricing of e-books and its challenge of a provision in agreements between a credit card network and merchants.
-Kate also served as chief of staff of the team responsible for the Antitrust Division’s challenge to the merger between U.S. Airways and American Airlines, which ultimately concluded in a settlement.
-In recognition of her contribution to the e-books and airlines litigations, Kate received the Antitrust Division’s Award of Distinction.
+Prior to Covington, Kate was a trial attorney in the Antitrust Division at the U.S. Department of Justice, where she successfully represented the United States at trial in United States v.
+Apple and United States v.
+American Express and served as chief of staff of the trial team in United States v.
+U.S. Airways Group, which ultimately concluded in a settlement.
+She received the Antitrust Division’s Award of Distinction in recognition of excellence in litigation.

 On October 10, 2024, the federal antitrust agencies finalized the most significant changes to the U.S. merger notification regime since the enactment of the Hart-Scott-Rodino (“HSR”) Act in 1976.
 The Final Rule—which was issued by the U.S. Federal Trade Commission (“FTC”) with the concurrence of the Antitrust Division of the Department of Justice (“DOJ”) (together, “the Agencies”)—will significantly increase the burden on companies whose transactions must be notified to the Agencies pursuant to the HSR Act.